 The Association charged a special assessment to pay for a 48-inch drainpipe installation on the Association property.
 The special assessment totaled \$903 per lot.
 Association residents could elect to pay the entire special assessment due on April 1, 2022, or in four installments of \$225.75 payable on April 1, 2022, July 1, 2022, October 1, 2022, and January 1, 2023.
 In accordance with FASB ASC 606, the Association recognizes Special Assessment revenue as the related performance obligations are satisfied, which in this case is the construction of a 48-inch drainpipe.
 Deferred revenue (special assessments received in advance) is recorded when the Association has the right to receive payment in advance of the satisfaction of the performance obligations related to the special assessment.
-For the fiscal year ended June 30, 2022, the Association recorded \$6,171 in revenue for the 48-inch drainpipe project.
-The balances of the Special Assessment deferred revenue for the 48-inch drainpipe Special Assessment received in advance, as of the beginning and end of the year ended June 20, 2022, are \$0, and \$877,640, respectively.
+For the fiscal years ended June 30, 2023 and 2022, the Association recorded \$1,573,176 and \$6,171, respectively, in revenue for the 48-inch drainpipe project.
+The balances of the special assessment deferred revenue for the 48-inch drainpipe Special Assessment received in advance, as of the beginning and end of the year ended June 30, 2023, are \$877,640, and \$0, respectively.